Jammy2211/PyAutoLens/docs/overview/overview_3_modeling.rst

     search = af.DynestyStatic(path_prefix="overview", name="modeling", number_of_cores=4)

 The non-linear search fits the lens model by guessing many lens models over and over iteratively, using the models which give a good fit to the data to guide it where to guess subsequent model.

-An animation of a non-linear search is shown below, where initial lens models give a poor fit to the data but gradually improve (increasing the likelihood) as more iterations are performed.
+An animation of a non-linear search fitting another HST lens is shown below, where initial lens models give a poor fit to the data but gradually improve (increasing the likelihood) as more iterations are performed.

 .. image:: https://github.com/Jammy2211/auto_files/blob/main/lensmodel.gif?raw=true
   :width: 600